oacore/content/about/mission.md

   title: Introducing CORE
   src: https://youtube.com/embed/-gFYNg_8ySQ
 ---
-CORE’s mission is to index all open access research worldwide and deliver unrestricted access for all.
+CORE’s mission is to index all research worldwide and deliver unrestricted access for all.

 In doing so, we: